tanyaweaver/python-dev-accelerator/source/schedule/week03/tue.rst

 ==========

 * Learn about the ``heap`` data structure and its properties
-.. * Understand how to start a Pyramid project
-.. * Get familiar with how Pyramid works at a high level
-.. * Learn the way that database sessions are connected to the request/response cycle in Pyramid
 * Establish a model for testing database models within the world of pytest

 Readings
 ========

-..
-These readings will support the work you do on Wednesday.

-.. * `Request Processing in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/router.html>`_
-.. * `Routes and URL Dispatch in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/urldispatch.html>`_
-.. * `View Callables in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/views.html>`_
 * `Renderers in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/renderers.html>`_
 * `Template Handling in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/templates.html>`_
 * `Testing in Pyramid <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/testing.html>`_